 At first glance, the Tongue Sweeper Model P looks like a spoon.
 In fact, I thought it looked rather cheap and dull the first time I took a look at the packaging.

-However, this is a really good product.
+This is a good product, just I don’t think quite as good as the Dr. Tung’s or Health and Yoga cleaner.
 The Tongue Sweeper has 477 reviews with an average rating of 4.5 out of 5 stars, with 73% of users giving it a complete 5 stars.
 Impressive.

 It’s also made in the USA.

 It’s made entirely of surgical grade stainless steel and feels nice in your hand.
 The biggest difference between this and the other tongue cleaners is the profile.
 The Tongue Sweeper is a lot more narrow and slim.

 It was designed this way so that you could clean back at the end of your tongue without having a gag reflex.
 I felt that this got back there and could clean a little bit better than the Health & Yoga scraper.

 The steel is very smooth, without any rough edges, so that it ensures you get a nice, comfortable clean.

 For people who may have longer tongues, they may actually prefer this cleaner over the others.
 I simply liked the grip, as well as the adjustability and the feel of Dr. Tung’s.